 I have exhibited my works in collective and personal exhibitions.

-I was editor of Snapgle site (Siena International Award), I am currently curator of 100ASA Gallery.
+I was editor of Snapgle site (Siena International Award).

 In 2011 I created the “Home Concerts” project in Brescia, together with my wife Roberta and my daughter Matilde, bringing many international well-known musicians and artists to private homes.

 After many years of high level medical profession, I want to run over artistic path, linked to photography and my humanist interests.

 I am very interested to the traditions of the people and to the anthropological aspects of the populations.

 People, completely sponthaneous, natural and unaffected by the photographer, are the centre of my artistic research.

 Unprepared portraits, people surprised by the shot, resumed with the expression and in the moment they hit me, without having time to understand what I’m doing: the representation of unposted faces, with the subject suspended within himself; not a forced representation of himself or a photographer’s interpretation, but a snapshot of the person like I meet them, surprised by my camera, anticipating every possibility of giving me an interpretation of themself.

 They are anti-static, natural, spontaneous, real, surprised and suspended photographs, taken in the real context identifying the person.

 Photography without artificial lights, which uses the elements present, not as if it were an outdoor seating room, which constructs and orders the elements of the composition.